perma-id/w3id.org/gizmo/readme.md

 Abstract.
 Visualizations can facilitate the development, exploration, communication, and sense-making of ontologies.
 Suitable visualizations, however, are highly dependent on individual use cases and targeted user groups.
-In this demo, we present a methodology that enables customiz- able definitions for ontology visualizations.
-We showcase its applicability by introducing GizMO, a representation model for graph-based visual- izations in the form of node-link diagrams.
+In this demo, we present a methodology that enables customizable definitions for ontology visualizations.
+We showcase its applicability by introducing GizMO, a representation model for graph-based visualizations in the form of node-link diagrams.
 Additionally, we present two applications that operate on the GizMO representation model and enable individual customizations for ontology visualizations.